3mdeb/fwupd-bsd-documentation/openbsd/efivars.md

  * compile EFI bootloader
  * install both of them and create `/dev/efi`
  * compile and install test tool that uses EFI vars API
- * reboot and check that it works
+ * change security level, reboot and check that it works

 ## Preparation